selimsoyah/coachess/README.md

-# CoaChess - Chess Coaching Platform
+# Smart Chess Academy - Chess Coaching Platform

 A scalable MVP platform for chess coaches to deliver custom content (PGN/FEN lessons and puzzles), connect with players, assign content, track progress, and communicate in real-time.